Dave Henderson: 1987 season

-Henderson was Boston's starting center fielder for the first month of the season, and during April he hit .239 (17-for-71, also 18 strikeouts) with 3 home runs and six RBIs.
-On April 30, the Red Sox called up rookie Ellis Burks from their minor league system, and Burks took over as the regular center fielder.
-Henderson saw his playing time decrease as he primarily played corner outfield positions, along with pinch hitting.
-At the end of May he was hitting .240, then he struggled during June, dropping to a .206 average.
-After having only six at bats in July, he received more playing time in August and raised his season totals to a .234 average with 8 home runs and 25 RBIs, but on September 1 the Red Sox traded him to the San Francisco Giants for a player to be named later (ultimately, Randy Kutcher).
+Henderson was Boston's starting center fielder for the first month of the season.
+During April he hit .239 with three home runs, six RBIs, and 18 strikeouts.
+On April 30, the Red Sox called up rookie Ellis Burks from the minors to be the regular center fielder.
+Henderson's playing time decrease as he primarily played corner outfield positions, along with pinch hitting.
+At the end of May, he was hitting .240, then he struggled during June, dropping to a .206 average.
+After having only six at bats in July, he received more playing time in August and raised his season totals to a .234 average with 8 home runs and 25 RBIs.

 Over parts of two seasons with Boston, Henderson played in 111 regular season games, batting .226 with nine home runs and 28 RBIs.

 San Francisco Giants

-Henderson spent the final month of the 1987 season with San Francisco, where he appeared in 15 games, batting for a .238 average.
-While the Giants won the National League West and were in the 1987 National League Championship Series, Henderson was acquired hours past the postseason roster deadline, thus was not eligible to play for the Giants in the playoffs.
-After the season, Henderson was granted free agency.
+On September 1, 1987 the Red Sox traded Henderson to the San Francisco Giants for a player to be named later (ultimately, Randy Kutcher).
+In the final month of the season, Henderson played 15 games, batting .238.
+While the Giants won the National League (NL) West and played in the NL Championship Series, Henderson was acquired hours after the postseason roster deadline, thus was not eligible to play for the Giants in the playoffs.
+After the season, Henderson elected free agency.

 Oakland Athletics

 1988 season

-Henderson signed as a free agent with Oakland before the season, following his brief stint with the Giants.
-He was the Athletics' starting center fielder on Opening Day, and appeared in a total of 146 games, including 127 complete games in center field.
+Henderson signed as a free agent with Oakland before the season.
+He was the Athletics' starting center fielder on Opening Day, and appeared in 146 games, including 127 complete games in center field.
 His performance proved to be one of the season's biggest surprises as he set career highs in batting average (.304), runs (100), hits (154), doubles (38), RBIs (94), and slugging percentage (.525).
 He also hit 24 home runs, and the Athletics were 23–1 when he homered.
-Henderson received consideration during AL MVP voting and finished 13th, with the award going to his Athletics teammate Jose Canseco.
+He hit a walk-off home run to beat the Yankees on May 30.
+Henderson received consideration during AL Most Valuable Player Award voting and finished 13th, with the award going to teammate Jose Canseco.

-The Athletics finished the season with a 104–58 record, and won the American League West by 13 games over the Minnesota Twins.
-In the 1988 ALCS, the Athletics faced the Red Sox and swept them in four games.
-Henderson batted 6-for-16 (.375) with one home run and four RBIs during the ALCS.
-The Athletics advanced to the 1988 World Series where they lost to the Los Angeles Dodgers in five games, including their Game 1 loss on Kirk Gibson's famous home run.
+The Athletics finished the season with a 104–58 record, and won the AL West by 13 games over the Minnesota Twins.
+In the ALCS, the Athletics faced the Red Sox and swept them in four games.
+Henderson batted 6-for-16 (.375) with one home run and four RBIs during the series.
+The Athletics advanced to the World Series where they lost to the Los Angeles Dodgers in five games, including their Game 1 loss on Kirk Gibson's famous home run.
 Henderson batted 6-for-20 (.300) with one RBI.
-Overall in the 1988 postseason he batted 12-for-36 (.333) with one home run and five RBIs, and he played center field for all of Oakland's games.
+Overall in the 1988 postseason, he batted 12-for-36 (.333) with one home run and five RBIs, and he played center field for all of Oakland's games.